- Free Telephone Advice

 We will visit and walk over the entire site, checking boundaries and if possible adjacent properties.
 We will visit all types of sites including; private property, brown field, commercial and industrial.
-To give an accurate quote for the remediation of Japanese knotweed or any invasive weed a site assessment is required.
+To give an accurate quote for the eradication of Japanese knotweed or any invasive weed a site assessment and survey is required.

-As part of the assessment we will include:
+As part of the survey we will include: